diksha567913/Induction_diksha/README.md

 In the concluding segment of the day, our seniors introduced us to Git and GitHub, explaining their significance in version control and collaborative software development.
 They provided a step-by-step demonstration on:

--Creating a GitHub account.
+- Creating a GitHub account.

--Understanding the purpose of repositories.
+- Understanding the purpose of repositories.

--Creating a new repository.
+- Creating a new repository.

 Under their guidance, each of us successfully created our own GitHub accounts and initialized our first repositories to document our Induction Program experiences.